rwb/c621/README.md

 * Estimate E(y|x=3) for the quadratic model; calculate a 87% confidence interval around this estimate.
 * Estimate Δ = E(y|x=4)-E(y|x=3) for the quadratic model; use this information to draw a secant on the scatterplot.
 * Calculate a 93% confidence interval for Δ; use this confidence interval to test the hypothesis that Δ = 0.
-* Challenge: develop a Monte Carlo simulation to demonstrate that the procedure being used to calculate the 93% confidence interval for our Δ estimate has the correct coverage rate.
+* Challenge: develop a simulation to demonstrate that the procedure being used to calculate the 93% confidence interval for our Δ estimate has the correct coverage rate.